nus-cs2103-AY2223S1/ip/docs/README.md

 2. Download the latest `duke.jar` from [here](https://github.com/jetlfj/ip/releases).

-3. Double-click the file to start the app.
+3. Launch the app by double-clicking the file or by using the command `java -jar duke.jar`.
 The GUI similar to the below should appear in a few seconds.<br>
    ![Ui](Ui.png)

 4. Type the command in the command box and press Enter to execute it.